The Wind-Up Bird Chronicle

 automatically be denied.

 Again the ten seconds began counting down on the screen.
-This time I made only the
+This time I

 Z uppercase.
 It was my last chance.